By Camilo Montoya-Galvez and Kervy Robles

 GERMANTOWN, Md. — It’s a quarter to midnight.
 José Santos Claros has just made his way back to his small house in this suburban community in the outskirts of Washington, D.C. after an exhausting day of work.
 Although visibly fatigued, the Salvadoran laborer considers this tough routine relatively easy compared to the ordeal he experienced coming to America.

-José said the accident killed several immigrants; while the rest, including himself, suffered injuries and were transported to a local hospital by Mexican authorities.
+José said the accident killed several migrants; while the rest, including himself, suffered injuries and were transported to a local hospital by Mexican authorities.
 After being discharged, he was deported for the second time in a period of only a few weeks.
-His first attempt—in November of 1998, shortly after Hurricane Mitch devastated his native El Salvador and a large swath of Central America and caused more than 11,000 fatalities—was also unsuccessful, with José being detained in the Mexican state of Tabasco.
+His first attempt — in November of 1998, shortly after Hurricane Mitch devastated his native El Salvador and a large swath of Central America and caused more than 11,000 fatalities — was also unsuccessful.
+José was detained in the Mexican state of Tabasco.

 After a brief stop in the city of Puebla, the group arrived to an area near the border with Arizona and set out to cross it on foot.
 One night, while the rest slept in a makeshift encampment, José, whose persistent skepticism deprived him of any sleep, spotted Mexican authorities enclosing the group.
 After they were all apprehended, the Salvadoran immigrant, for a moment, believed his third attempt had met a similar and unfortunate fate as the previous two.